thommaughan/sharkcafecam/camera_tag/software/Getting_started.md

    1. If this is not the case (either the computer isn't registering the device, there are multiple instances, etc.) go to the Restarting your board file.
 5. Select **File** > **Examples** > **Basics** > **Blink**
    1. Once the 'Blink' file opens, switch any 'LED_BUILTIN' statement for a '26.'
 Alternatively, open the *mod_Blink.ino* file availble in this repository within the *mod_Blink* folder.
-      1. If LED 1 begins to blink, then you have been succesfull.
+      1. If LED 1 begins to blink, then you have been succesful.
    ```
    Note: 26 is the pin designation for Red LED 1 on the board.
    ```